 In our experience though, the difference in the resulting product imagery is such, that affects the sales and conversions negatively.
 And lost sales is a commodity no ecommerce can afford.

 There are 2 major skillsets when it comes to appreciating how good or how experienced a photographer is: the technical & creative skills and the managerial and administrative skills.

-Our Lead Photographer Keith, who is on the photo below, is going to help us sort everything out:
+Our Lead Photographer Keith (yes that's him on the photo below – stylish as awlays) is going to help us sort everything out:

 First, it’s good to make sure the candidate is skilled in tabletop photography and has some relative experience.
 Has he ever done product images?
 Who was it for?
 What equipment was used?
 How many images were provided to the client as a result?
 What was the turnaround time?
 What programs were used?
 All of those questions will lead to understanding the candidate's credentials.

 Secondly, it is good to find out how the person measures the time spent on producing an image.
 Both ecommerce store owner and the photographer must understand the standard of the required result: do they need multiple images for website product pages in the short time of do they need a perfect image for the first page of the top glossy magazine?
 A candidate must know the difference between those 2 and be able to demonstrate a quick turnaround in his past professional life.
 A polished image is all great but takes 2-3 times as much time as a high-quality product image against a white background.

 Thirdly, you may want to estimate the level of understanding of the role of lighting in photography and expanse of practical experience on the subject.

 What equipment do you use for your product photography sessions?
 Do you own it or rent it?
 How do you avoid reflection of the source of light on jewelry pieces?
 What was the most challenging client in terms of lighting and why?